Parks Capital Improvements

 - Sammamish River Trail surface repairs (multiple locations) - 2018, 2019

 - Issaquah to High Point Trail soft surface improvements - 2018

 - Marymoor Connector Trail surface repairs - 2018

 - Other emergent repairs throughout the system as needed

 Project Manager: Jorge Sanchez

-King County Parks is in the planning phase for a project to improve recreation and sports facilities at Skyway Park.
+King County Parks is in the design and permitting phase for a project to improve recreation and sports facilities at Skyway Park.